 As of right now, it’s not clear how Huawei will be able to keep its Android phones up to date.
 We are certain that it can’t update its older phones anymore, i.e. the ones that shipped with Google apps on board.
 It is possible that it could issue updates for its non-Google phones, but it wouldn’t get early access to those updates.
 It would also need to test, alter, and then distribute those updates on its own.

 While it’s not impossible for non-Google Huawei phones to continue receiving Android support, it’s clear that it would be no easy task.
-That’s why Huawei has something else in mind.
+Harmony OS could solve some of these problems, but its relatively certain that Huawei updates will be slower and less frequent than pretty much any other brand’s.

 Frequently asked questions about Huawei phones